Ksmun/nabra/README.md

-# Nabara
+# Nabra

-**Nabara** is a simple machine learning project that uses Support Vector Regression (SVR) to predict stock closing prices based on historical data stored in a CSV file.
+**Nabra** is a simple machine learning project that uses Support Vector Regression (SVR) to predict stock closing prices based on historical data stored in a CSV file.
 The project demonstrates how to preprocess stock data, train multiple SVR models with different kernels, and visualize predictions on a graph.

 ## Features